raceintospace/raceintospace/doc/manual/manual.md

 ### L.M.
 Program

 The LM Facility gives you some important information about your lunar module(s).
 Current Safety is displayed here, and the number you have in your inventory.
 New to RIS, it also shows whether your lander holds a failure avoidance card.
-The number of Attempts represents not the number of LM tests a module has flown, but the total number of times it's been rolled against on those tests.
+The number of Attempts represents not the number of tests a module has flown, but the total number of times it's been rolled against on those tests.
 Last and most important, you see your current number of LM points.
 Each successful Earth orbital LM test is worth one LM point; each lunar LM test is worth two.
 If you don't have at least three points, the LM steps of your lunar landing mission will suffer a -3 penalty for each point you are missing.

 LM Points are not specific to the lander they were earned with.
-So, if for some reason you have purchased both landers (as above) and gained 3 LM points with one lander, you could use the other for the lunar landing with no LM penalty.
+So, if for some reason you have purchased both landers (as above) and gained 3 points with one lander, you could use the other for the lunar landing with no LM penalty.

 Direct ascent landings (Jupiter/LK-700) and Soyuz Lunar Landing (Soyuz + C-Kicker) do not require LM points, and in fact it is not possible to gain them using that hardware.